opendihu/opendihu/examples/electrophysiology/neuromuscular/cuboid_muscle_with_prestretch/README.md

 To run the code:
 ```
 cd build_release
-./muscle_with_prestretch ../settings_muscle_with_prestretch.py variables_1N.py
+./muscle_with_prestretch ../settings_muscle_with_prestretch.py variables.py --force 1.1
 ```

-There are several `variables.py` available that compute prestretch for different pulling forces.
+'--force' specifies the pulling force.
+A useful range of values would be from 1 to 10 N.
 A requirement to run this case is to have set up `OPENDIHU_HOME` in your system.